Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation: 3. Results and Discussion

 In the above formula, $r$ is the radius of the spherical droplet.
 The pressure drop across the interface has the explicit form $\Delta P=P_{\mathrm{in}}-P_{\mathrm{out}}$, with self-explanatory notation.
 In order to understand the interplay between interfacial tension, wetting and capillary flow, we first consider the formation of stable droplets for systems containing two fluid components.
-The size of the simulation domain is $N_{x}\times N_{x}$ with $N_{x}=200$ [lu]; periodic boundary conditions are applied.
+The size of the simulation domain is $N_{x}\times N_{x}$ with $N_{x}=200$ lu; periodic boundary conditions are applied.
 In the center is placed a droplet of fluid $1$ immersed in fluid $2$.
 Inside the bubble, $\rho_{1}$ is the main density and $\rho_{2}$ is the dissolved density.
 For the initial condition, we assume that $\rho_{2}/\rho_{1}=2.5\%$ and outside the bubble their values are inverted.
 The initial total density is denoted by $\rho_{0}=\rho_{1}+\rho_{2}$.
-By choosing the initial radius of the droplet to be $r=N_{x}/\sqrt{2\pi}$, it follows that both fluids have equal total masses, as assumed in Ref.~\cite{huang}.
+By choosing the initial radius of the droplet to be $r=N_{x}/\sqrt{2\pi}$, it follows that both fluids have equal total masses, as assumed by Huang et al.~(2007).
 The densities of both fluids determine the pressure $P$.
-Let $\rho_{1}$ and $\rho_{2}$ be the densities of fluids $1$ and $2$ at point $\bm{r}=(x,y)$, then the pressure is given by \cite{shan_chen,huang,u_fluids}
+Let $\rho_{1}$ and $\rho_{2}$ be the densities of fluids $1$ and $2$ at point $\bm{r}=(x,y)$, then the pressure is given by (Huang et al., 2007; Shan and Chen, 1993; Shan and Doolen, 1995)